kshehadeh/tab-cleaner/README.md

 - Dark/light theme support
 - Real-time preview of tabs to be closed
 - Responsive design optimized for browser extension popups
+- Keyboard shortcuts for quick actions

+## Keyboard Shortcuts

+The extension provides several keyboard shortcuts for quick access to common actions:

+- **Alt+Shift+K** - Open Tab Magic popup
+- **Alt+Shift+C** - Quickly clean inactive tabs with current settings
+- **Alt+Shift+Y** - Copy current tab URL to clipboard
+- **Alt+Shift+D** - Duplicate the current tab

+### Copy Current Tab URL

+The **Alt+Shift+Y** shortcut allows you to quickly copy the URL of the currently active tab to your clipboard.
+When invoked:

+- The URL is copied to your clipboard automatically
+- A visual notification appears in the top-right corner of the current page
+- The notification displays a success message with the copied URL
+- The notification automatically dismisses after 3 seconds

+This is especially useful for quickly sharing links or saving URLs without having to manually select and copy them.

+You can customize these shortcuts in Chrome by going to `chrome://extensions/shortcuts` and finding "Tab Magic" in the list.

 ## Development